iqlusioninc/yubihsm.rs/README.md

 The [reqwest] crate is used to make HTTP(S) requests to **yubihsm-connector**.

+Note that this is **NOT** an official Yubico project and is in no way supported or endorsed by Yubico.

 [yubihsm-connector]: https://developers.yubico.com/YubiHSM2/Component_Reference/yubihsm-connector/
 [GlobalPlatform Secure Channel Protocol "03"]: https://www.globalplatform.org/specificationscard.asp
 [RustCrypto GitHub Organization]: https://github.com/RustCrypto